avcoder/unit03-lesson04/slides.md

 # Exercise 4: Connect your backend endpoint to frontend

 - To download index.html from link:  Shift+right-click > Save Link As [index.html](/assets/index.html)
+- Review: make frontend fetch from your backend api endpoint to display the person/data dynamically
+- Stretch goal: fetch 3 people instead of 1 and display all 3

 ---
 transition: slide-left